GlobetrotterTravel/GlobetrotterTravel.github.io/iris/facets.md

 | Attributes | No | Yes | Client's domain names |
 | Properties | No | No | Job title |
 | Tags | Yes | Yes | Client user roles |

+A `facet` definition can be created that targets either an organization or a person.
+Creating multiple different types of `facets` for resources allows a logical and flexible data model for these resources to be built up.

 ## Table of contents
 {: .no_toc }